medubelko/snapcraft/docs/how-to/craft/configure-a-snaps-basics.rst

 For backwards compatibility, some component ids in the AppStream metadata have a .desktop suffix.
 If this is the case for your application, the common-id of your app should also use that suffix.

 Note: The process to get the .desktop file entry from the AppStream metadata goes as follows.
-First, Snapcraft searches for a parsed AppStream file with the same component id as the app’s common-id and extracts the Desktop File ID (desktop-id) from that component.
-If that component doesn’t specify a desktop-id, Snapcraft will use the component id as the Desktop File ID.
+First, Snapcraft searches for a parsed AppStream file with the same component id as the app's common-id and extracts the Desktop File ID (desktop-id) from that component.
+If that component doesn't specify a desktop-id, Snapcraft will use the component id as the Desktop File ID.
 Snapcraft will then search for a desktop file matching the Desktop File ID in the usr/local/share and usr/share directories relative to the part source, and by following the Desktop File ID rules.

 From scripts in parts